Ideals of the form $I_{1}(XY)$: Introduction

 Ideals of the form $I+J$ also appear naturally in the study of some natural class of curves; see \cite{hip}.
 While computing Betti numbers for such ideals, a useful technique is often the iterated Mapping Cone.
 This technique requires a good understanding of successive colon ideals between $I$ and $J$, which is often difficult to compute.
 It is helpful if Gr\"{o}bner bases for $I$ and $J$ are known.

-In this paper our aim is to produce some suitable Gr\"{o}bner bases for ideals of the form $I_{1}(XY)$, when $Y$ is a generic column matrix and $X$ is one of the following: \begin{enumerate} \item $X$ is a generic square matrix; \item $X$ is a generic symmetric matrix; \item $X$ is a generic matrix with one extra row. \end{enumerate} Our method is constructive and it would exhibit that the first two cases behave similarly.
+In this paper our aim is to produce some suitable Gr\"{o}bner bases for ideals of the form $I_{1}(XY)$, when $Y$ is a generic column matrix and $X$ is one of the following: \begin{enumerate} \item $X$ is a generic square matrix; \item $X$ is a generic symmetric matrix; \item $X$ is a generic $(n+1)\times n$ matrix. \end{enumerate} We have also studied $I_{1}(XY)$, when \begin{enumerate} \item[(4)] $X$ is an $(m\times mn)$ generic matrix and Y is an $(mn\times n)$ generic matrix. \end{enumerate}

+Our method is constructive and it would exhibit that the first two cases behave similarly.
 Newly constructed Gr\"{o}bner bases will be used to compute the Betti numbers of $I_{1}(XY)$.
-We will see that computing Betti numbers for $I_{1}(XY)$ in the first two cases is not difficult, while the last case is not at all straightforward.
-We will use some results from \cite{sstprime}, which has some more deep consequences of the Gr\"{o}bner basis computation carried out in this paper.
+We will see that computing Betti numbers for $I_{1}(XY)$ in the first two cases is not difficult, while the last two cases are not so straightforward.
+We will use some results from \cite{sstprime} and \cite{sstsum} which have some more deep consequences of the Gr\"{o}bner basis computation carried out in this paper.